vitreo12/omni/docs/10_code_composition.md

 ### *Oscillator.omni*

 ```
-#equivalent to -> use "Sine.omni", "Saw.omni"
+#equivalent to: use "Sine.omni", "Saw.omni"
 use Sine, Saw

-ins 1:
-    sineOrSaw {0, 0, 1}
+#Audio rate freq control
-    freq {440, 0.01, 22000}
+ins: freq {440, 0.01, 22000}

-outs 1
+#Control rate to choose oscillator
+params: sineOrSaw {0, 0, 1}

 init:
     sine = Sine()
     saw  = Saw()

 sample:
-    if sineOrSaw < 1:
+    out1 = if sineOrSaw < 1: sine.process(freq) else: saw.process(freq)
-        out1 = sine.process(freq)
-    else:
-        out1 = saw.process(freq)
 ```

 ## Example 3

-In the case of name collisions across modules, this syntax will allow the import of specific `structs` and `defs` with specific names, allowing, for example, multiple implementations with same name of some algorithms to coexist in the same project:
+In the case of name collisions across modules, `use` / `require`, thanks to the `as` syntax, can be used to import `structs` and `defs` with specific names.
+This allows, for example, multiple implementations with the same name to coexist in the same project:

 ### *One.omni*